ViscousTests/website/content/docs/mind/education.md

 # Thoughts on Education

+## High School as Survey

+In my opinion, (at least my) high school education focused too much on fulfilling prerequisites and teaching fundamental topics and too little on surveying possible areas of study and career paths.
+I believe this is due to the assumption that prerequisites are necessary for students to be able to study higher level concepts (e.g. algebra before calculus before physics).
+While this is strictly speaking true, it ignores the power of motivating context.
+By this I mean that if you want to learn how a ball moves through space in physics, it is very obvious how calculus is helpful towards achieving your goal.
+However, if you are just learning calculus (or algebra!) without this context, it can feel like what you are learning is pointless (because it is to you at that moment).

+Trying to learn complex topics without understanding why they are useful is extremely difficult and leads to less memory retention of the things you learned if you end up do learning them.
+IMO this is one of the primary reason many people struggle in school.
+Conversely, if you DO have a strong reason to learn something, it is much easier to do so, and you may be able to pack much more learning into a shorter period of time.
+Plus, the learning will be more useful, as it is already shown to have at least the one motivating use.

+Not only can focus on hierarchical prerequisites stifle learning rate, it also does a disservice to students who are trying to figure out what to specialize in at college (if they attend) and in their careers.
+I personally knew a lot of abstract concepts in high school, and knew I was interested in STEM, but had pretty much no conception of the different types of STEM careers available to me and what kinds of day-to-day work they each would entail.
+If half the time spent in high school on academic classes was instead spent on career/field survey talks/activities/classes, I would have been much better prepared to set myself up for a fulfilling life after graduation, and I would have been more motivated to independently study those careers/fields.

+As it stands, I feel like I got extremely lucky to land in the jobs I did.
+I very nearly joined a PhD program after college that in retrospect I'm quite certain I would have liked less than the companies I randomly was exposed to in my last years in college.
+It scares me that the only thing that saved me from this misstep was a random email on a mailing list I randomly joined, as opposed to something built into the educational system.

 ## Extended Education Concept

 In high school and college I often felt extremely mentally busy.
 I was usually